JBShady/COD5-Remastered/README.md

 | **Wonder Weapons** | Ray Gun | Ray Gun | Ray Gun, Wunderwaffe DG-2 | Ray Gun, Wunderwaffe DG-2 |

 ### Changes
-* All weapons are consistent in stats and appearance between each map, with all using the best materials (either the HD materials from Singleplayer, or the weathered material if present).
+* All weapons are consistent in stats and appearance between each map.
+* All use the best available materials (HD textures from Singleplayer, weathered materials if available, normal/spec maps).
-* Certain weapons no longer share ammo reserves because it was a glitchy system.
+* Certain weapons no longer share ammo reserves because it was a glitchy system where players could create ammo out of thin air.
-* All added weapons (and their upgraded variants) use their official sounds, stats, names, effects, and materials unless non-existent.
-In such cases, they were created from scratch while still matching Treyarch's style.
+* All added weapons (and their upgraded variants) use official sounds, stats, names, effects, models, and materials unless non-existent.
+In such rare cases, they were created from scratch while still matching Treyarch's style.

 #### Starting Pistols
 * Starting pistols are now faction dependent.
 Americans spawn with the Colt M1911, Russian with the Tokarev T-33, Japanese with Type 14 Nambu, and German with Walther P38
 * All have identical stats and upgrade into explosive pistols
 * (Walther P38) removed first raise animation
 * (Upgraded, all) Increased reserve ammo from 40 to 42 so it is actually divisible by the magazine capacity (6)
-* (Upgraded, all) Changed the last shot animation so the pistol slides do not go back and glitch forward
+* (Upgraded, all) Changed the last shot animation so the pistol slides do not go back and glitch forward due to being categorized as a grenade launcher
 * (Upgraded, all) Added muzzle flash effects
 * (Upgraded, all) Added PaP firing soundsand grenade impact sounds instead of using the Rifle Grenade sounds
-* (Upgraded, all) Slightly buffed fire rate and damage to make these weapons more rewarding, taking inspiration from how useful the Mustang & Sally are in Black Ops 1
+* (Upgraded, all) Slightly buffed fire rate and damage to make these weapons more rewarding, taking inspiration from how great the Mustang & Sally were in Black Ops 1

 #### Type 99
 * Stats for upgraded/un-upgraded slightly rebalanced from default SP values to fit for zombies as a mid-tier LMG (damage, ammo, firerate)
 * Increased ADS FOV from 30 to 40 to give more visibility
-* Has visible bipod in model
+* Has visible bipod in models for both upgraded/un-upgraded versions
+* (Upgraded) Custom model with uniqe UV mapping of silver etching

 #### DP-28
-* Stats for upgraded/un-upgraded slightly rebalanced from default SP values to fit for zombies as a mid-tier LMG (damage, ammo, firerate)
+* Stats for upgraded/un-upgraded slightly rebalanced from default SP values to fit for zombies as a mid/low-tier LMG (damage, ammo, firerate)
 * Rebalanced empty reload speed to closer match animation
-* Has visible bipod in model
+* Has visible bipod in models for both upgraded/un-upgraded versions
+* (Upgraded) Custom model with uniqe UV mapping of silver etching

 #### SVT-40
 * Stats for upgraded/un-upgraded slightly rebalanced from default SP values to fit for zombies as a mid-tier rifle (damage, ammo, firerate)
+* (Upgraded) Custom model with uniqe UV mapping of silver etching

 #### M9A1 Bazooka
 * Tweaked sprint and raise animation timing to look better
+* Has identical damage and ammo stats with the Panzerschreck, used on non-German maps

+#### Type 97 Grenade
-* Has identical damage and ammo stats with the Panzerschreck
+* Has identical damage and ammo stats with the Stielhandgranate, used on non-German maps

 #### Sticky Grenade
-* High impact, low radius.
-Stats rebalanced for zombies.
+* High impact, low radius grenades rebalanced for zombies
 * Uses cut voicelines

-#### Type 97 Grenade
-* Has identical damage and ammo stats with the Stielhandgranate

 #### Scoped Snipers
-* Has identical damage and ammo between variants depending on the map.
+* Have identical damage and ammo between variants depending on the map
-* Names tidied up for more historical accuracy.
-All have unique in-scope textures.
+* Names tidied up for more historical accuracy and all have unique in-scope textures
+* (Upgraded Mosin Nagant) Uses cut model made by Treyarch along with custom name & stats

 #### .357 Magnum
 * Decreased reserve ammo from 80 to 78 so it is actually divisible by the weapon capacity (6)